RitaPeixoto/Migration-of-Monoliths-to-Microservices-Survey_replication_package/README.md

 ## Findings
 * Practitioners plan the migration mostly to be interspersed with the product evolution
-* They mainly focus on web resources and other practitioners’ experiences to guide their migration.
+* They mainly focus on web resources and other practitioners' experiences to guide their migration.
 * Software documentation and development process data are used as data sources to decide how to decompose the monolith into microservices.
 * They mainly focus on decomposing by business capability or subdomain.
-* Strangler Fig, UI Compo- 12
-sition, Parallel Run, Branch by Abstraction, and Change code dependency to service call are the most used techniques to split the monolith.
+* Strangler Fig, UI Composition, Parallel Run, Branch by Abstraction, and Change code dependency to service call are the most used techniques to split the monolith.
 * When decomposing the database,
 Change Data Ownership is clearly more used than the other techniques.
 * Challenges faced during the migration process are database migration and data store splitting, consistency, and ensuring reliability.
 * A large share of practitioners does not use any tools to assist their migration.
 * They find
-that tools for deciding service boundaries, regression testing, microservice API design and refatoring code are needed.
+that tools for deciding service boundaries, regression testing, microservice API design and refactoring code are needed.
 * Refactoring tools should be easy to use, provide multiple decomposition alternatives and provide visualization.
 * Most of the respondents, when asked how they usually evaluate the result of the decomposition, mentioned that they did not do it, it was not worth the effort, or only sometimes, and some specifically said it is based on intuition.
 * Maintainability, Performance and Scalability are the quality attributes most assessed.